-The data collected will be used for developing a series of socio-economic indicators e.g., literacy rates; primary enrolment rates; proportion of children immunized; proportion of households with access to water and sanitation; household consumption expenditure and income from various sources.
+This Survey is conducted to derive weights for items of Consumer Price Index (CPI) and Sensitive Price Index (SPI).
+The data collected will also be used for developing a series of socio-economic indicators e.g., literacy rates; primary enrolment rates; proportion of households with access to water and sanitation; household consumption expenditure and income from various sources.

-There are eight sections in total, which are list of Household Members, Employment, Education, Health, Maternity History, Family Planning, Pre and Post Natal care, Women in Decision Making, Housing, Household consumption, Household assets, Transfer of Payments, Financial Assets and liabilities, Agriculture Sheet, Non Agriculture Sheet and Balance Sheet.
+There are eight sections in total, which are list of Household Members, Employment, Education, Housing, Household consumption, Household assets, Transfer of Payments, Financial Assets and liabilities, Agriculture Sheet, Non Agriculture Sheet and Balance Sheet.